csstools/postcss-plugins/sites/postcss-preset-env/blog/postcss-bundler.md

 a.k.a [PostCSS Bundler]

-This is our implementation of a bundler that passes as many tests from [`css-import-tests`](https://github.com/romainmenke/css-import-tests) as possible.
+This is our reference implementation of a bundler that passes as many tests from [`css-import-tests`](https://github.com/romainmenke/css-import-tests) as possible.

 Our vision and goal for this package is that you should be able to turn it on or off and that your CSS should just work either way.